Posted April 10, 2019

 If you have a phone interview, take it as seriously as you would if it were in person.
 Choose a quiet location, speak slowly, write a cheat sheet of discussion points, and ask lots of questions.
 Remember to be courteous and respectful.
 If the employer does not think you are taking these first steps seriously, they may dismiss you.

 Being courteous is just as important once you land the job.
 This is the best way to keep the gig.
 When you are with patients, remember to smile, ask them how they are feeling.
 Take their mind off of the procedure by talking about their interests or weekend plans.

 As a dental assistant, you are the first point of contact.
 It is no secret that people can get nervous visiting the dentist, so provide a relaxing environment and try your best to put them at ease.
 While you go through the procedure, explain the instruments and how using them will improve their ailments.

 For the most nervous of patients, tell them about your qualifications and how many patients you see daily.
 You can also make them feel safe by giving them a hand gesture or signal if they become uneasy and cannot communicate.
 Finally, while you work, make small talk to take their mind off of the procedure.
 Gaining a reputation as a pleasant and friendly dental assistant can do wonders for your career.

 To make a comfortable atmosphere for your patients, you also need to be relaxed, whether you are still job hunting or you have the job and need to unwind after getting home from a long day on your feet.
-Some people use essential oils, as they provide a breath of fresh air that can quell headaches, offer pain relief, and help you get a good night’s sleep.
+Some people use essential oils.
+They provide a breath of fresh air that can quell headaches and offer pain relief.
+They can also help you get a good night’s sleep.
 You can also relax with exercise, relaxing music, or by taking a warm bath.